espocrm/documentation/docs/administration/bpm-events.md

 When the activity ID is omitted, all visible completed activites are compensated in the order reverse to their instantiation.

+Compensation is supposed to perform undo actions when something went wrong.
+Usually, compensation is triggered from error handlers.

 ----

 ## Boundary Events